-The Dortmund-based charging infrastructure manufacturer Compleo has confirmed that it is negotiating the takeover of innogy eMobility Solutions GmbH with E.ON.
+The Dortmund-based charging infrastructure manufacturer Compleo has confirmed that it is negotiating the takeover of innogy eMobility Solutions GmbH with E.On.
 Officially, a letter of intent for the acquisition of 100 per cent of the shares has already been concluded.

-The subject matter of the agreement already concluded (“term sheet”) includes the European business of the GmbH, but not the US activities and the charge operator and charging solutions business remaining with E.ON SE. innogy eMobility Solutions GmbH has two large locations in Essen and Dortmund.
+The subject matter of the agreement already concluded (“term sheet”) includes the European business of the GmbH, but not the US activities and the charge operator and charging solutions business remaining with E.On SE. innogy eMobility Solutions GmbH has two large locations in Essen and Dortmund.

 “We are confident about the prospect of growing together with a very experienced and long-standing market player such as innogy eMobility Solutions GmbH,” says Georg Griesemann, Co-CEO of Compleo Charging Solutions AG.
 “We value the company’s employees as proven experts in the technological field as well as in the European e-mobility market.”